rasmusab/test-course-maximum-likelihood/chapter1.md

   * *Why* you would want to maximize it.
   * And *how* you can maximize it.

-Let's start with *what* likelihood is.
+Let's start with *what* likelihood is, which this chapter is all about.

 In statistics likelihood refers to how likely some data is given some *probability model*.
 The most basic probability models are often called probability *distributions*.

 *** =instructions

 In the code to the right we generate 100 random draws from a normal distribution.
-Change the `mean` of the normal distribution so that the most likely outcome would be the value 42.
+Change the `mean` of the normal distribution so that the most *likely* outcome would be the value 42.

 *** =hint